US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

    ```
 Now we need to create the Azure resources will be using for the subsequent assignments.

-You will use Bicep and PowerShell to create the resources needed:
+You will use Bicep and Azure CLI to create the resources needed:

 1. If you are using [Azure Cloud Shell](https://shell.azure.com)) then you can skip this step.
 Open the [terminal window](https://code.visualstudio.com/docs/editor/integrated-terminal) in VS Code and make sure you're logged in to Azure